embedded-wasm/book/03-contributing.md

 ## Updating the docs

-[embedded-wasm/book](https://github.com/embedded-wasm/book) contains these docs, please feel free to open a PR!
+The [embedded-wasm/book](https://github.com/embedded-wasm/book) project contains these docs, please feel free to open a PR!

 ## Proposing an API

-So recon we're missing a useful API? (you're probably right).
-Before going down the implementation path you may wish to open an [issue]() for discussion.
+So you recon we're missing a useful API? (you're probably right).
+Before going down the implementation path you may wish to open an [issue](https://github.com/embedded-wasm/spec/issues/new) for discussion.

 Once you're ready to implement, there are a few steps to the process.
 You'll need to be familiar with building rust and C projects, and you'll need to setup a workspace to coordinate these changes between components.
-If you run into any roadblocks please open an issue!
+If you run into any roadblocks, again, please open an issue or PR!

+## Setting up your workspace

+First you'll need to setup a workspace containing the subprojects, we suggest using [`bootstrap.sh`](./assets/bootstrap.sh).

 ### Updating the [specification](https://github.com/embedded-wasm/spec)